codegik/pocs/architecture/trade-offs/load-balance.md

 - Complexity
   - Introducing non-determinism and Unpredictability: the task execution depends of the availability.
 The algorithm can produce differente results for each run making harder to debugging and test.

-## 8. Client Side
+## 8. Prefix Sum

-### Pro

-- Less latency: the client can directly invoke the backend servers removing an extra hop for the load balancer.
-- Reduce costs: no need server-side load balancer.

-### Cons

-- Server overload: the client is not aware of the server resources.

-## 9. Server Side

 ### Pros

-- Server awareness: it could obtain server resource awareness to distribute the work properly.
-- no latency penalty to the client
-- unique destination for many clients
+- Performance: When have static distribution with full knowledge of the tasks.

 ### Cons

-## 10. Prefix Sum

-### Pros

-- By dividing the tasks in such a way as to give the same amount of computation to each processor

-### Cons

 - Only works for tasks can be subdivided
 - Most of the time, the execution time of a task is unknown and only rough approximations are available, so is not viable for these scenarios.

-## 11. Master-Worker
+## 9. IP Hash

 ### Pros

-- it distributes the burden very fairly.
+- Session persistence: Allows dropped connections be returned to the same server originally handling it.

 ### Cons

-- it has difficulty adapting to a large number of processors because of the high amount of necessary communications
-- lack of scalability makes it quickly inoperable in very large servers or very large parallel computers

-## 12. IP Hash
+- Low Performance: distribution is not based in the server availability.

+## 10. Consistent Hashing

 ### Pros

-- Allows dropped connections be returned to the same server originally handling it.
+- Scalability: proper distribution of workload when adding new servers.

 ### Cons

-- The re-hashing could unecessary move active connections to other server due weight change event cousing low performance.

-## 13. Consistent Hashing
+- Performance: server overload due uneven distribution of requests.

+## 11. Resource-based / Custom metrics

 ### Pros

-- The re-hashing doesn't move active connections to other server.
+- Performance: even distribution of requests based on server resource availability.

 ### Cons

-- Skewed Load when add/remove server.

-## 14. Resource-based / Custom metrics

-### Pros

-### Cons
+- Traffic overload: needs to request metrics very often to analise and take a decision.